(and Alderley View)

 Previously known as Glue Sheds Road.
 At Glue Sheds Farm they used to boil down animal bones to make glue.
 This process produces the most appalling smell so they can’t have had many friends!
 Around 1903 Mr A. Howe was a Joiner & Builder with premises in Glue Sheds Road.

-Macclesfield Canal milestone; II, located a few metres from the canal access, c.1830.
+Macclesfield Canal milestone; II, located a few metres north from the canal access, c.1830.